'Vision Zero' Road Safety Strategy 2024 to 2035

 9.2

-In built-up areas, this will mean designing streets to ensure lower speeds, providing safe crossing points and/or restraining motorised traffic where there are more people walking, wheeling, and cycling in town centers, residential areas, and near schools.
-We will seek opportunities to provide segregated cycling infrastructure or to integrate cycling into mixed traffic as safely as possible.
+In built up areas, Surrey County Council will aim to design streets to ensure lower speeds, providing safe crossing points and/or restraining motorised traffic where there are more people walking, wheeling and cycling in town centres, residential areas and near schools.
+Surrey County Council will seek opportunities to provide segregated cycling infrastructure or to integrate cycling into mixed traffic as safely as possible.

 9.3

-In rural areas, this will mean managing speeds to levels that will reduce the risk of collisions and the risk of serious injury in the event of collisions.
+In rural areas, Surrey County Council will design roads to manage speeds to levels that will reduce the risk of collisions and the risk of serious injury in the event of collisions.
 We will aim to separate streams of traffic, delineate bends, and protect roadsides in case vehicles lose control.
 Junction layouts will be improved to be simple and easy to use with good visibility.

 9.4

-Effective maintenance will be vital to ensure the enduring safety of our highway infrastructure.
+Effective highway maintenance by Surrey County Council will be vital to ensure enduring safety of road users.

 9.5